mlafeldt/chef-runner/README.md

 ### SSH

-chef-runner can also provision remote machines like EC2 instances, or basically any systems reachable over SSH.
+chef-runner can also provision remote hosts like EC2 instances, or basically any systems reachable over SSH.

 Use the `-H` option to specify the name of a host that was configured for direct